-Are you looking for things to do with kids in Wicklow?
-There's no shortage of things to do, so we've narrowed it down for you.
-Here's our Mykidstime Top 10 things to do with kids in Wicklow, in no particular order.
+Are you looking for things to do in Wicklow with kids?
+There’s no shortage of things to do, so we’ve narrowed it down for you.
+Here’s our round-up of 10 fun things to do in Wicklow with kids.

 #1.
 Sea Life and Bray Seafront

 Combine a visit to Sea Life in Bray with a wander along the seafront to enjoy ice-cream or candy floss, pop into the amusements and maybe even catch a funfair or festival depending on the time of the year.

 You May Also Enjoy Best Places to See Animals, Birds and Beasts in Ireland